Holmes & Yoyo: Reception

-The series performed poorly and was cancelled after 11 episodes, with the 2 final episodes produced shown the following August.
+The series performed poorly and was cancelled and pulled off air in December 1976, after 11 episodes; the network burned off the remaining two episodes in August 1977.
 It ranked number 33 on TV Guide's List of the 50 Worst TV Shows of All Time.
 A few series with similar premises but varying treatment followed, including ABC's Future Cop with Ernest Borgnine and Michael J. Shannon the following year, the 1993 series Mann & Machine, and the 2013 series Almost Human.

 Home media

 Holmes & Yoyo was released in France on Region 2 DVD in 2016 under the title Holmes et Yoyo - Intégrale de la série.
 The audio is French only, with no English option.